-Are you looking for appropriate words for a serious illness card?
-Maybe you want to write a card when sending a gift and want to send a comforting thought with it.
+If you are writing a card when sending a gift to someone with a serious illness you may want to send a comforting thought with it.
 Following are some things to think about and some examples of things to say.

 Whether you are sending a card, a gift, or an email, sometimes it is hard to know what to say.
 You don’t want to use clichés or upset the ill person more.
 A few choice words can really brighten a person’s day and perhaps, if they are seriously ill, can give them hope of recovery.

 Here are some appropriate words for a serious illness card that say “I am thinking of you”: